-Unlike DNA, RNA is highly susceptible to degradation - sample storage, handling and RNA isolation must follow optimized protocols to minimize degradation at each step.
-Targets should be highly conserved and abundantly expressed genes of the virus.
+RNA can be highly susceptible to degradation - sample storage, handling and RNA isolation must follow optimized protocols to minimize degradation at each step.
+Targets should be highly conserved genes of the virus.
 Use of multiple PCR targets helps to avoid false negatives associated with mutations in the primer site region, but they require regular review and possible updating as is the case with influenza.

-Furthermore, viral RNA detection by combining reverse transcription (RT) (to generate a complementary DNA copy of the viral RNA sequence) with qPCR (RT-qPCR) does not necessarily demonstrate the presence of infectious virus, as patients who have recovered from infection can be more persistently PCR-positive.
+Furthermore, viral RNA detection by combining RT (to generate a complementary DNA copy of the viral RNA sequence) with qPCR (RT-qPCR) does not necessarily demonstrate the presence of infectious virus, as patients who have recovered from infection can be more persistently PCR-positive.

-RT-gPCR enables (typically) a fluorescent detection of labelled target nucleic acid sequence.
-The output is the quantification cycle (Cq) as termed by the Minimum Information for Publication of Quantitative Real-Time PCR Experiments (MIQE) guidelines, but also referred to as Ct or crossing point (Cp).
-Quantification is performed following a user-applied calibration step involving a reference calibrator of known concentration for the RT-qPCR - the quantitative relationship between Cq value and calibrator copies being established based on the gradients of each standard setting the standard curve.
+RT-qPCR enables (typically) a fluorescent detection of labelled target nucleic acid sequence.
+The output is the Cq value as termed by the Minimum Information for Real-Time Publication Quantitative Experiments (MIQE) guidelines, but also referred to as cycle threshold (Ct) or crossing point (Cp).
+Quantification is performed following a user-applied calibration calibrator involvina reference known concentration for the RT-qPCR the quantitative relationship between Cq value and calibrator copies being established based on the gradients of each standard setting the standard curve.
 Reported associations between Cq values and ability to correlate SARS-CoV-2 virus and patient outcome, along with other factors such as symptoms, have led to Cq values being used by physicians to guide decisions pertaining to individual patients.
 However, Cq is an arbitrary unit, not transferable without access to the same reagents, protocols and calibrators; there is reported variability in Cq between the same devices, variability in Cq between different devices, an increasing view from manufacturers that the 'user' calls the Cq, some devices do not report Cq and there is observed irregularity in calling 'positive' between test sites (based on one or two targets being reported 'positive').
+High rates of false positive SARS-CoV-2 have been attributed to specimens with high Cq values being interpreted as SARS-CoV-2 positive, both on and off label.
 Thus, while the concept of using Cq as a threshold for risk based on viral burden is logical such variation, combined additionally with low viral copy number at stages in the disease progression and undetermined potential errors surrounding sampling collection, may engender differences in absolute Cq values (Cq is log base 2 and so small changes give large concentration changes).